 1. Clean Exterior Air Vents

-The first and easiest thing to do is take a vacuum cleaner and suck the dust out of the vents from the outside.
+The first and easiest thing to do is turn off your computer and use a vacuum cleaner and suck the dust out of the vents from the outside.
 This will enable more airflow and hopefully allow your fan to turn at a lower RPM, reducing noise.

 2. Clean the Interior